Eureka straight-suction upright – c.1930

 Air-Way Fleetwood Special – c.1930

 The fascinating and ingenious Air-Way upright was a radical departure from traditional upright vacuum cleaner design.
-Slimline and lightweight, its swivel-jointed ‘Quick-Up’ floor nozzle meant the cleaner could be lain on its side, flat to the floor, during use.
+Slimline and lightweight, it’s swivel-jointed ‘Quick-Up’ floor nozzle meant the cleaner could be lain on its side, flat to the floor, during use.
 This allowed it to reach easily under low furniture.

 Air-Way are significant in vacuum cleaner history because they introduced the first disposable dust bags, constructed of multiple layers of cellulose fibre.
 For the first time, disposing of dust became a quick and clean job, since it did not involve shaking out a messy permanent cloth bag.